xsuite/xplt/docs/usage.md

 # User guide

-The following pages describe how to use Xplot for plotting of data from Xsuite or simmilar accelerator physics codes.
+The following pages describe how to use Xplt for plotting of data from Xsuite or simmilar accelerator physics codes.

 ```{toctree}
 :caption: Contents